Dmarv/Resume/README.md

 #homework 8
 """
 Here, I used Markov decision models to generate predictive text.
 I generated a "fake" book based off of Frankenstein.
 I used techniques like
-N-gram models (with padding) to find the probability a certain word would follow given the context or previous works.
+N-gram models (with padding) to find the probability a certain word would follow given the context or previous words.
 This was Markov’s observation -
 The past is independent of the future given the present.
 """